Change The Course Of A Child's Life This Christmas With The Smith Family

 1.1m Australia children live in poverty

-Triple M are proud to support The Smith Family as we try to change the course of a child's life this Christmas.
-Listen out for our '12 Days Of Christmas' on air vignettes starting today and running until Christmas Day.
+Mix 94.5 is proud to support The Smith Family as we try to change the course of a child's life this Christmas.
+Listen out for our '12 Days of Christmas' on air vignettes starting today and running until Christmas Day.

-There are 1.1 million children in Australia living in poverty.
-You can help them this Christmas by:
+There are 1.1 million young Australians living in poverty.
+You can help this Christmas by:

-- Making a donation to help a child keep up at school through providing vital learning support, such as reading programs, after-school Learning Clubs, and mentoring.
+- Making a donation to help a child keep up at schoolby providing vital learning support, such as reading programs, after-school Learning Clubs, and mentoring.

-- Purchasing a toy or book through The Smith Family’s online charity gift shop for a child in need and/or donating a new toy or book.

 - Sponsoring a child to help them with their education over the long term.